 The residential exteriors shall have the same styles as the storefronts as listed in 3.5.5B.
 The style, proportions and massing of residential exteriors shall be sympathetic and complementary to the style of the storefront below.
-At building corners and other areas where possible and where it seems appropriate the architectural style, massing, detailing and roof forms of the residential building above will match the retail tenant below.
-The exterior façade of small residential lobbies will be detailed to match the style of an adjacent storefront.
+At building corners and other areas, where possible and where it seems appropriate the architectural style, massing, detailing and roof forms of the residential building above will match the retail tenant below.

+storefront.
 The exterior façade of large residential lobbies will have a different architectural style than adjacent storefronts.
 If possible, the façade of a residential lobby should also match the architectural character of the residential building above.